-Associate Professor of History, Women's Studies, and Public Policy
+Professor Emerita of History, Women's Studies, and Public Policy

 Cynthia Harrison focuses on women and public policy, with particular focus on the current constitutional status of women, the long-term impact of the women's movement, the need to resolve the issue of child care and women's work, and the policy goals of feminist organizations concerning poor women.
-Her current book project, tentatively entitled Race, Class, Feminism and the American Policy Crucible, 1966-2000, examines the interaction between the U.S. political system and exponents of the feminist policy agenda with respect to measures affecting poor and minority women.
-She teaches courses in women's history, women and public policy, and constitutional history, and she is a member of the DC Commission on Women.
+Her current research examines the interaction between the U.S. political system and exponents of the feminist policy agenda with respect to measures affecting poor and minority women.
+She teaches courses in women's history, women and public policy, and constitutional history.
+She also served for three terms on the DC Commission for Women.
 (Complete C.V.)

 Ph.D., Columbia University, 1982.